 James' aim is to help you to encourage your client to be honest with themselves, to broaden their views on their surrounding world and environment, and to make firm decisions about future plans.

 Existential therapy is based on the assumption that people are directly responsible for their lives and the environment they exist in.
 This is a powerful approach that embraces human potential, while remaining realistic through its recognition of human limitations.
 Considered to be part of the tradition of in-depth psychotherapy, the existential approach is common with psychodynamic, humanistic, experiential, Person Centred, relational approaches to therapy.

 Through the freedom of choice to shape one’s own life, James advocates that one is responsible to shape his or her own life and a need for self-determination and self-awareness.
-The uniqueness of each individual forms his or her own, one-off personality, starting from infancy.
+The uniqueness of each individual, forms his or her own one-off personality, starting from infancy.
 Existential therapy focuses on the present and on the future.
-In part we already take some of this approach, however, this day develops this through future orientation in time, where the client might be able to experience the implications of those decisions made today in the future.
+In part we already take some of this approach throughout this course however, this weekend develops this philosophy through future orientation in time, where the client might be able to experience the implications of those decisions made today, in the future.
 The therapist endeavours to help the client to see that they are free and to see the possibilities for their future and the implications of that freedom.
 James will help you to challenge yourself and your client to recognise we are personally responsible for the events in our own lives.
-This type of therapy is well suited in helping the client to make good choices, or in dealing with life.
+This type of therapy is well suited when helping the client to make good choices and negotiating life.

-We are expecting delegates to leave this day with many new considerations and trust this will be reflected in their clinical work.
+We are expecting delegates to leave this weekend with many new considerations and trust this will be reflected in their clinical work.